MartinHoldrege/rSFSTEP2/README.md

 8. Run the call_sbatch.sh script.

 Once the sbatch tasks have been succesfully completed, follow the steps below to compile all output.csv files into a SQLite database:

 9. Run the call_sbatch_database.sh script.
 10. Once the data is compiled into a SQLite database (for individual sites), edit the number of sites (variable site) and location (variable path) where you wish to collect the data, in the copydata.sh script.
 11. Run the copydata.sh script to copy the SQLite databases from each folder into a master folder.

 On a local machine:
+--
-1. Make sure all the scripts are executable (i.e. given executable permissions) prior to following the steps above: chmod +x nameoffile
+1. Make sure all the scripts are executable (i.e. given executable permissions) prior to following the steps below: chmod +x nameoffile
 2. Copy the weather database to the rSFSTEP2 folder.
 3. Set the location of the weather database in the STEPWAT.Wrapper.MAIN_V3.R script of the StepWat_R_Wrapper_Parallel folder (where it says Set database location), along with the name of the weather database (where it says Provide the name of the database in quotes).
 4. Add site ids, you wish to run the wrapper on, to the siteid variable (third line from top) in the generate_stepwat_sites.sh script.
 Site 1 is present, as an example.